History of the Central Intelligence Agency: Operation Desert Storm

 During the Iran-Iraq war, the CIA had backed both sides.
-The CIA had maintained a network of spies in Iran, but in 1989 a CIA mistake compromised every agent they had in there, and the CIA had no agents in Iraq.
-In the weeks before the Invasion of Kuwait, the CIA downplayed the military buildup.
-During the war CIA estimates of Iraqi abilities and intentions flip-flopped and were rarely accurate.
+The CIA had maintained a network of spies in Iran, but in 1989, a CIA mistake compromised every agent they had there, and the CIA had no agents in Iraq.
+In the weeks before the Invasion of Kuwait, the CIA downplayed the military build-up.
+During the war, CIA estimates of Iraqi abilities and intentions flip-flopped and were rarely accurate.
 In one particular case, the DOD had asked the CIA to identify military targets to bomb.
 One target the CIA identified was an underground shelter.
 The CIA didn't know that it was a civilian bomb shelter.
 In a rare instance, the CIA correctly determined that the coalition forces efforts were coming up short in their efforts to destroy SCUD missiles.

 Congress took away the CIA's role in interpreting spy-satellite photos, putting the CIA's satellite intelligence operations under the auspices of the military.
 The CIA created its office of military affairs, which operated as "second-echelon support for the pentagon... answering... questions from military men [like] 'how wide is this road?'"
 At the end of the war, the CIA reported that there could be an uprising against Saddam, based on intelligence gained from exiles.
 Former DI and current President Bush called on the Shiites and Kurds to rise up against Saddam, while, at the same time, withdrawing any support against Saddam.
 Saddam crushed the uprisings brutally.
 After the war, Saddam's nuclear program was discovered.
 The CIA had had no information about it.